anshita-24/Dashboard/README.md

 - **API route** (`/api/sales`) that returns the same mock data to simulate integration
 - Atomic structure: `atoms` → `molecules` → `organisms` → page

-> Note: You asked for “random Kaggle sales”; this project uses realistic **mock data** for a zero-dependency demo.
-> Swap the mock with real data from an API or a processed Kaggle dataset in `app/api/sales/route.ts`.

 ## Tech Stack